Psmths/windows-forensic-artifacts/execution/bam-dam.md

 ## Analysis Tips

 ### Executables in Suspicious Locations
-Search for amcache hive entries for executables that reside in suspicious locations, such as:
+Search for BAM entries for executables that reside in suspicious locations, such as:

  - User `Downloads` directories
  - Other user profile directories such as `Desktop` or `Documents`